 Thanksgiving is almost here and all around the nation, people are dreaming about the big Turkey Day.
 But we’re not the only ones dreaming about our homes filling with the sweet aroma of Thanksgiving food.
 Our little four-legged friends enjoy it too.
 I mean, think of fantastic it smells to us and we only have a fraction of the olfaction that they do.

-However, planning the big feast is a big undertaking.
+However, planning a big feast is a big undertaking.
 Most of our kitchens turn into a bustle of activity, food, family and fun.
 And it’s easy for our pets to get mixed in all of the commotions.
 That’s why knowing a few good safety tips will help make sure they stay safe and healthy.

 Talk to guests about table scraps